there’s nothing like a maine winter!

 in a silent way | downtown wiscasset, 10 min away

 It’s an ideal winter retreat for those who appreciate natural wines and thoughtful small bites.
-The atmosphere is—as the name suggests—calm and focused, making it a great spot for an intimate conversation over a unique glass of wine.
+The atmosphere is—as the name suggests—calm and focused, making it a great spot for an intimate conversation over a glass of wine.

 farther afield, but worth the drive